shibi-raj/personal-page/pages/teaching.md

 It is a very rewarding practice that allows one to connect with students and to constantly hone the skill of describing technical information.
 It also has a benefit of allowing one to massively overlearn a subject they are interested in.

-I also have some publications that are listed below.
 "
 header:
    image_fullwidth: "sm_lagrangian_on_blackboard_resize.jpg"